 A student who intends to officially withdraw is encouraged to complete the Withdrawal Form via MyHU.
-Should a student have any questions, please contact Records and Registration by telephone (717.901.5136), e-mail (Registrat@HarrisburgU.edu), or in person.
+Should a student have any questions, please contact Records and Registration by telephone (717.901.5136), Reghelp Student Portal, or in person.

 The determination date for withdrawal purposes shall either be the actual date of formal notification by the student or some future date specified by the student as the intended last date of attendance.
 The determination date is used to calculate the tuition refund, if any, and the student financial assistance program refund, if applicable.